guilhermebap/Learning-repository/README.md

   Pros: Many exercises of different themes and great teaching

 - Directory py4e
-  Exercises from the course "Python for everybody" by Charles Severance
+  Exercises from the course "**Python for everybody**" by Charles Severance
   Language: English
   Pros: Great teaching and detailed explanations